 On April 27 2013 at approx 19:40, my dear Mum lost her 9-month battle with Pleural Mesothelioma.

 It’s a fickle beast, cancer.
 Some people smoke 40 cigarettes a day for a lifetime and live to 90 years old.
-Some people regularly came home from work covered in asbestos fibres and never caught so much as a cough.
-Some people, however, came into contact with air-born asbestos maybe just the once – 20 or 30 years ago – and yet here they are, dead.
+Some people, back in the 60s and 70s, would have regularly returned home from work covered in asbestos fibres and yet never caught so much as a cough.
+Some people, however, can come into contact with air-born asbestos maybe just the once – 20, 30 or 40 years ago – and have a very different outcome.

 My Mum kept a diary during her illness; documenting every pill, every needle, every pain and every discomfort.
 One of the things she wrote was that she knew she’d “never make old bones”.
 It’s something my sister Leala used to say too – in different words, but something she would say all the same.
 Leala had a carefree slant on life and would always live for the moment.
 Given the outcome, it was a pretty good attitude to take.
 At 57, my Mum died young – my sister, though, didn’t even see her 30th birthday.

-Last Thursday we finally said goodbye to my dear Mum.
-At the Church service prior to her cremation my Uncle and myself stood up and said some nice things about her – which was honestly one of the hardest things I’ve ever had to do.
+Last Thursday we finally said goodbye to my amazing Mum.
+At the (packed) Church service prior to her cremation my Uncle Mark and I stood up and said some nice and very true words about her – which was honestly one of the hardest things I’ve ever had to do.
 I’ve pasted my tribute below.

 When Mum asked me a few months ago that if things didn’t go to plan with her treatment that she wanted me to speak at her service, I worried relentlessly over what I would say and whether I could ever do her justice.